henfee/small_nbextensions/README.md

 portions of text in a markdown cell.
 This is useful (eg for students) to annotate important parts of a text/notebook.

 Of course, do not miss my big extension [latex_envs](https://github.com/jfbercher/latex_envs) which enables to use some LaTeX strutures (eg theorems/itemize/etc) directly in the notebook.
-It also features automatic numerotation, labels and references, and somme support for (bibTeX) bibliography.
+It also features automatic numerotation, labels and references, and some support for (bibTeX) bibliography.